 Early help could be in the form of:

 - Having mentoring sessions at the school for reading/spelling/maths/pastoral reasons

 - Making referrals to external agencies to work with and support our pupils

-Jubaida Rashid visits the Balcarras on Thursday afternoons and works closely with the Pastoral team.
+Jubaida Rashid visits The High School Leckhampton regularly and works closely with the Pastoral team.
 Early help involves everybody and the aim is to identify emerging problems, to enable the right level of intervention and support when needed, through the designated school lead and other professionals.
-Whilst we are on the Balcarras site for this year, we will have access to this support.
-As we move over to Farm Lane, The High School Leckhampton will continue to access this support where an Early Help Co-ordinator will visit our school.

-Please do not hesitate to get in contact with Miss O'Riordan (DSL) should you wish to discuss the school's pastoral systems or exploring Early Help for your child.
+Please do not hesitate to get in contact with Mrs O'Riordan (DSL) should you wish to discuss the school's pastoral systems or exploring Early Help for your child.

 Young Minds is a national charity that provides practical support and advice on Mental Health.
 They also have a Young Minds Parent Helpline phone number: 08088025544

 Chat Health is a confidential text messaging service for young people to get in touch with a healthcare professional for advice and support on physical and mental health issues.